domino14/macondo/docs/index.md

 ## How to use

 1. Open the executable.
 If you wish your default lexicon to be CSW21, you must set the environment variable `DEFAULT_LEXICON` to `CSW21`.
 Otherwise, it defaults to NWL20.
+In this case you can set your lexicon by typing in `set lexicon CSW21` into the macondo prompt.

 2. Move some `*.kwg` files for your desired lexicon to the `./data/lexica/gaddag` folder.
 You can find kwg files at https://github.com/domino14/liwords/blob/master/liwords-ui/public/wasm